Refinancing a Below Market Rate Unit (Information for Homeowners)

 Units that are part of the City of Hayward Inclusionary Housing Program (also referred to as below market rate or BMR unit) require City written approval in order to refinance.
 An owner of a BMR unit should contact the City before starting the refinance process.
 The information below will help homeowners of BMR units understand the requirements of the refinance process and how to get approval from the City.

-Please note: Homeowners who wish to refinance a BMR unit must work with a Lender that works with a local, third-party escrow company unaffliated with the Lender.
-Examples of local, third-party escrow companies include: Doma Title, First American Title Company, Old Republic Title Company, etc.
+Please note: Homeowners who wish to refinance a BMR unit must work with a Lender that works with a third-party escrow company acceptable to the City.
+Examples of acceptable third-party escrow companies include: Doma Title, First American Title Company, Old Republic Title Company, etc.

 Minimum Eligibility Criteria

 Approval is at the discretion of the City and must meet the criteria outlined in your Buyer's Occupancy and Resale Restriction Agreement, with Option to Purchase (the "Resale Restriction Agreement").